seattlehomebrew/seattlehomebrew.github.io/_posts/2013-06-09-apricot-honey-wheat-ale-brewday.md

   * **Apricot purée**
     We added the apricot puree after a week, but could have done it as early as 3 days.
 I had expected that the sugar from the apricots would cause the wort to start fermenting again, but I never noticed any bubbles or activity.
   * **Apricot extract**
     We tasted the wort before bottling and it had big apricot aroma but just a little apricot flavor up front.
 We started by adding 2oz of Apricot Extract (of a 4oz bottle) and let it settle before tasting.
-The extract made a noticeable difference: sweeter and more balanced.</p>
+The extract made a noticeable difference: sweeter and more balanced.
     We ended up adding the full 4oz (one ounce at a time).
-You can taste the extract more than I wanted (almost like Pyramid Apricot Ale) but we put it all in to help balance the unexpected bitterness of the beer.</li> </ul>
+You can taste the extract more than I wanted (almost like Pyramid Apricot Ale) but we put it all in to help balance the unexpected bitterness of the beer.

 ![]({{ site.baseurl }}/images/posts/apricot-honey-wheat-4-667x500.jpg)